DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 (we won't cover that today)

 ---

 #### Terms

-* (worker)Node (formerly Minion): Host in your Cluster that runs workload
+* (Worker) Node (formerly Minion): Host in your cluster that runs a workload
-* Master: Controls all Nodes, usually doesn't run workload (but can)
+* Master: Controls all Nodes, usually doesn't run workloads (but can)

 #### POD

-* Pod: Unit formed of several containers.
-One Pod runs on one Node
+* POD: Unit formed of several containers.
+One POD runs on one Node
-  * Example: A Web Server Container and a Database might form a POD.
+  * Example: A Web Server container and a database might form a POD.
   * Both will run on the same Node
-  * No Network separation inside the Pod (unlike docker-compose)
+  * No network separation inside the POD (unlike docker-compose)
     * this is quite a big difference and is important for developers.
 We'll see later why.

 ---

 ### Overview from a Net Perspective
 <img style="height: 700px;" src="images/kube_netview.svg"/>

 ---

 #### Kubernetes Namespaces